-Palm Harbor is a decidedly white-collar town, with fully 88.25% of the workforce employed in white-collar jobs, well above the national average.
+Palm Harbor is a decidedly white-collar town, with fully 86.83% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Palm Harbor is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Palm Harbor who work in office and administrative support (15.43%), sales jobs (14.47%), and management occupations (13.71%).
+There are especially a lot of people living in Palm Harbor who work in office and administrative support (14.73%), management occupations (13.66%), and sales jobs (11.75%).

 Also of interest is that Palm Harbor has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Palm Harbor is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Palm Harbor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Palm Harbor citizens is substantially higher than the typical US community, as 33.60% of adults in Palm Harbor have at least a bachelor's degree.
+The education level of Palm Harbor citizens is very high relative to the national average among all cities (21.84%): 34.11% of adults in Palm Harbor have a bachelor's degree or even advanced degree.

-The per capita income in Palm Harbor in 2010 was $32,534, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
-This equates to an annual income of $130,136 for a family of four.
+The per capita income in Palm Harbor in 2018 was $35,977, which is upper middle income relative to Florida and the nation.
+This equates to an annual income of $143,908 for a family of four.
 However, Palm Harbor contains both very wealthy and poor people as well.

+Palm Harbor is a somewhat ethnically-diverse town.
 The people who call Palm Harbor home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Palm Harbor residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Palm Harbor include Irish, Italian, English, and Polish.
+The greatest number of Palm Harbor residents report their race to be White, followed by Asian.
+Important ancestries of people in Palm Harbor include German, Irish, Italian, English, and Polish.

 The most common language spoken in Palm Harbor is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Greek.